 In the previous post, we have discussed how to install Java 10 on Ubuntu.
 We will continue with the same and install Java 11 on Ubuntu 18.04 LTS (Bionic Beaver) in this post.
 The steps should be the same for other versions of Ubuntu, and Linux.

 Step 1 Download JDK

-Open the browser and search for Download JDK 11.
+Open the browser and search for Download JDK 11 or click here to view the download options.
 It will show the JDK download page as shown in Fig. 1.

-Now click on Accept License Agreement and click on the download link having the tar.gz extension.
+Now click on download option as highlighted in Fig 1.
+Accept License Agreement and click on the download link having the tar.gz extension.
 A confirmation dialog will be displayed to start the download as shown in Fig.2 and Fig. 3.

 We can also download the JDK on terminal using the command as mentioned below:

 Open the terminal and make directory /usr/java ot done yet to keep java installations.
 We can install multiple versions of Java in this directory.
 Now copy the downloaded file to this location and extract it as shown below:

 jdk-11_linux-x64_bin.tar.gz >sudo tar -xzvf jdk-11_linux-x64_bin.tar.gz